 People in A Profile make damn sure not to mention track to Masayuki or even hint about Kaine's sex to him.
 Everyone knows, but mentioning it just won't turn out well.
 The first is subverted in the second route, however.

 In Katawa Shoujo, Hisao invokes this trope by name in the early part of the game and, true to its theme, deals with the "elephant" throughout the game.
+It takes place at a school for students with disabilities/medical conditions, and he understands that it would be rude to ask/talk to someone about their disability/condition without the other person bringing it up themselves, even in situations where it's obvious.

 In Abe & Kroenen, almost nobody mentions the fact that Kroenen was and is a Nazi assassin.
 For some reason his presumed Nazi beliefs never actually make an appearance, probably because that would be a good way to lose a lot of viewers.